ionagamed/node-rsvg/readme.md

 This repository is fork of https://github.com/walling/node-rsvg and has windows support and don't need to export some variables for successfully building on OSX.
 Also this fork fixes problem with zero-sized buffer rendered in some real rare cases.

+## Node 10+ support

+This is a fork of https://github.com/2gis/node-rsvg, modified to support both new version of node (APIs changed when migrating from node 10 to node 14), and new versions of librsvg (it stopped supporting in-place parsing without first stopping the input stream).

 ## Basic Usage

 Here is a simple example.
 Look in `index.js` for more documentation.